Privacy Policy

 2. What we store

-• Order data: buyer name and email, tickets purchased, amounts, refund history and answers to the organiser’s checkout questions.
-Card details go directly to Stripe and never touch our servers; we store only payment references.
+- Order data: buyer name and email, tickets purchased, amounts, refund history and answers to the organiser’s checkout questions.
+Ticket card details go directly to Stripe, while online-banking credentials for stall payments are handled by the trader’s bank.
+Neither touches our servers; we store only the payment references and statuses needed to operate the Service.

 3. Lawful bases

-• Contract — delivering tickets you bought, administering stalls you applied for, running organiser accounts and subscriptions.
+- Contract — delivering tickets you bought, administering stalls you applied for, running organiser accounts.

 4. Who receives data

-We use a small number of sub-processors to run the Service: Stripe (payments), our email delivery provider, and our hosting and database infrastructure providers.
+We use a small number of sub-processors to run the Service: Stripe for payments (tickets and stall invoices, by card or Pay by Bank), Resend for transactional and broadcast email delivery, and Vercel for hosting and infrastructure.
 We share data with them only as needed to provide the Service, under contracts imposing equivalent protections.
 Where data is transferred outside the UK, we rely on adequacy regulations or standard contractual clauses.
 We do not sell personal data, ever.

 Organisers see the buyer and trader data for their own events (they are its controller).
 Traders see the subscribers captured at their own stall.
 Neither sees the other’s audience without a separate opt-in.